zama-ai/concrete/docs/core-features/fhe_basics.md

     return np.maximum(5, x)
 ```

-could be turned into a table lookup:
+This function could be turned into a table lookup:

 ```python
 def encrypted_max(x: uint4):